Merle Mitchell AM, former ACOSS President

 CAMERON LUM, Digital Communications Officer

 Cameron has been with ACOSS since August 2019.
 His extensive background in Illustration, Visual Communication and Digital Design makes ACOSS a bigger presence in today’s digital landscape.
 Cameron aspires to apply his creativity, knowledge and skills toward a worthy cause.
-A strong belief in universal and equal rights for all has lead Cameron to become the Digital Communications Officer at ACOSS.
+A strong belief in universal and equal rights for all has led Cameron to become the Digital Communications Officer at ACOSS

 DANI PREVITERA, Marketing, Communications and Events Manager

-With extensive experience as a Public Relations professional and a Bachelor in Media and Communications, Dani came to the ACOSS team in 2019 with knowledge in events planning, strategic communications, media relations, consumer campaigning, content creation, social media management, and crisis handling.
-Dani is passionate about creating engaging events, content, and publications for the ACOSS membership and the community sector more broadly.
+Bringing significant expertise as a Public Relations professional, Dani joined the ACOSS team in 2019, equipped with extensive skills in events planning, strategic communications, media relations, consumer campaigning, content creation, social media management, and crisis handling.
+Dani is dedicated to crafting compelling events, content, and publications for the ACOSS membership and the broader community sector.

 RENATA FRANZ, Operations Manager